healukas/Mirth.Playground/README.md

 # Mirth.Playground
+Welcome to the Mirth.Playground.
+I am using this repository to play with and learn about [Mirth Connect](https://github.com/nextgenhealthcare/connect/).
+I am also documenting my learnings as good as I can.

 ## What's in the box?
-This Playground contains some toys to play and experiment with the [opensource Mirth Connect](https://github.com/nextgenhealthcare/connect/).
+This Playground contains some toys to play and experiment with [Mirth Connect](https://github.com/nextgenhealthcare/connect/).
 Included are:
-- `MirthSocketClient`: a program that writes HL7 Messages to a Socket
+- `MirthSocketClient`: a program that writes HL7 Messages to a Socket (Using MLLPv2)
-- `MirthSocketServer`: a program that provides a socket and reads from it
+- `MirthSocketServer`: a program that provides a socket and reads from it (Using MLLPv2)
 - `Stack`: a docker stack file running Mirth Connect, a database and a debug rest endpoint (for `HTTPSender` testing).
 It also includes some channel definitions to import into Mirth Connect.
 - `Documentation`: A collection of Markdown files (and some html files) where I am trying to best describe what I did and what I learned.